qrzn23/min/wip/magick/content.md

 17) Every Magician possesses an Astral Universe peculiar to himself, just as no man’s experience of the world is conterminous with that of another.
-There will be a general agreement on the main points, of course ; and so the Master Therion is able to describe the principal properties of these “planes”, and their laws, just as he might Write a geography giving an account of the Five Continents, the Oceans and Seas, the most notable mountains
+There will be a general agreement on the main points, of course; and so the Master Therion is able to describe the principal properties of these “planes”, and their laws, just as he might Write a geography giving an account of the Five Continents, the Oceans and Seas, the most notable mountains